 Functional morphology of tentillum and nematocyst discharge – Tentillum and nematocyst discharge high speed videos and measurements are available in the Suplemmentary Information.
 While the sample sizes of these measurements were insufficient to draw reliable statistical results at a phylogenetic level, we did observe patterns that may be relevant to their functional morphology.
 For example, cnidoband length is strongly correlated with discharge speed (p value = 0.0002).
 This explains much of the considerable difference between euphysonect and calycophoran tentilla discharge speeds (average discharge speeds: 225.0mm/s and 41.8mm/s respectively; t-test p value = 0.011), since the euphysonects have larger tentilla than the calycophorans among the species recorded.
 In addition, we observed that calycophoran haploneme tubules fire faster than those of euphysonects (t-test p value = 0.001).
 Haploneme nematocysts discharge 2.8x faster than heteroneme nematocysts (t-test p value = 0.0012).
-Finally, we observed that the stenoteles of the Euphysonectae discharge a helical filament that “drills” itself through the medium it penetrates as it everts.
+Finally, while all nematocyst evert a twisted filament in a subtle solenoid motion, we observed that the stenotele filament of the Euphysonectae discharges in a distinctively coiled solenoid fashion that “drills” itself like a corkscrew through the medium it penetrates as it everts.
+This is particularly conspicuous in the stenoteles of Frillagalma vityazi (Damian-Serrano 2021).

 Generating dietary hypotheses using tentillum morphology – For many siphonophore species, no feeding observations have yet been published.
-To help bridge this gap of knowledge, we generated hypotheses about the diets of these understudied siphonophores (Fig. 10) based on their known tentacle morphology using one of the linear discriminant analyses of principal components (DAPC) fitted in Damian-Serrano et al. (2020).
+To help bridge this gap of knowledge, we generated hypotheses about the diets of these understudied siphonophores (Fig. 10) based on their known tentacle morphology using one of the linear discriminant analyses of principal components (DAPC) fitted in Damian-Serrano et al. (2021).
 This provides concrete predictions to be tested in future work and helps extrapolate our findings to many poorly known species that are extremely difficult to collect and observe.
 The discriminant analysis for feeding guild (7 principal components, 4 discriminants) produced 100% discrimination, and the highest loading contributions were found for the characters (ordered from highest to lowest): Involucrum length, heteroneme volume, heteroneme number, total heteroneme volume, tentacle width, heteroneme length, total nematocyst volume, and heteroneme width.
 We used the predictions from this discriminant function to generate hypotheses about the feeding guild of 45 species in the morphological dataset.
 This extrapolation predicts that two other Apolemia species are gelatinous prey specialists like Apolemia rubriversa, and predicts that Erenna laciniata is a fish specialist like Erenna richardi.
 When predicting soft- and hard-bodied prey specialization, the DAPC achieved 90.9% discrimination success, only marginally confounding hard-bodied specialists with generalists (SM13).
 The main characters driving this discrimination are involucrum length, heteroneme number, heteroneme volume, tentacle width, total nematocyst volume, total haploneme volume, elastic strand width, and heteroneme length.